Dr. Yu's research laboratory is working towards identifying innovative therapies for cancer care.

 In his laboratory at Emory, Dr. Yu is examining the role of sirtuin deacetylases, and more generally the acetylome, in orchestrating the replication stress response.
 He is working to identify novel components of the replication stress response, which mediate sensitivity of cancer cells to DNA damaging agents, utilizing high throughput loss of function genetic screens.
 His lab is also focused on understanding mechanistically how novel replication stress response proteins function using cell biological, genetic, and biochemical approaches to define the functions of these proteins.
 He hopes to translate insights gained from mechanistic analyses to improvements in the clinic.
 By exploiting defects in the replication stress response, he hopes to utilize novel replication stress response proteins as biomarkers for clinical response and outcome to specific cancer treatments and as novel therapeutic targets to personalize cancer therapy.

-Dr. Yu has authored many publications in high impact journals, including Nature, Cell, Molecular Cell, EMBO, and PNAS.
+Dr. Yu has authored a number of publications in high impact journals, including Nature, Cell, Molecular Cell, Cell Reports, and PNAS.
+He is associate editor of International Journal of Radiation Biology.